Introduction

 type of zoonosis.
 Untreated B. anthracis infection is usually deadly.
 Infection

 is indicated by inflammatory, black, necrotic lesions.
-The sores usually appear
+Different animal and human

 vaccines are now available.
 The infection can be treated with common